 Sony A6000 vs RX1R

-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were announced, respectively, in February 2014 and June 2013.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX1R are two digital cameras that were announced, respectively, in February 2014 and June 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the RX1R is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and a full frame (RX1R) sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.